mwageringel/fgb_sage/README.rst

 Issues
 ------

-* Support for macOS was dropped for the time being due to difficulties in compiling this package with ``-fopenmp`` since Sage version 8.8.
+* Support for macOS has been dropped for the time being due to difficulties in compiling this package with ``-fopenmp`` since Sage version 8.8.
 Compiling the entirety of Sage with GCC support might make this work, but this was not tested.